facesofgoblin/bambangshop-receiver-modul7/README.md

 #### Reflection Subscriber-1
 1. We use Read Write Lock instead of Mutex because RwLock allows multiple threads to read a variable simultaneously, while Mutex only permits one thread at a time.
 Since the Notifications vector will be read by multiple threads without writing, RwLock is more suitable for this scenario.
 Using Mutex would prevent simultaneous reads.
+<br></br>

 2. lazy_static converts a variable into a singleton, meaning there's only one instance of it in the program.
 Rust's static variables are immutable by default, ensuring thread safety in multi-threaded environments, unlike in Java where data can be changed.
+   <br></br>
 #### Reflection Subscriber-2
+1. In my view, lib.rs holds crucial information utilized by other parts of the application, like Error Responses, root URL, and the singleton instance of App Configuration.

+2. Yes, thanks to the code's design, adding new observer types is simpler due to the program's openness to such changes.
+Additionally, instantiating more than one Main App remains feasible by registering subscribers to different applications through the appropriate API.

+3. Absolutely.
+Postman testing or collections are highly valuable.
+They allow us to verify the correctness of our program.
+Postman collections assist in ensuring that our program operates as expected by utilizing real application data.
+<br></br>